julianosam/ronnie-demo/README.md

   sudo apt-get install npm
   ```

-  Then you can setup the project in yout local
+  Then you can setup the project in your local

   ```bash
   git clone https://github.com/julianosam/ronnie-demo.git